tszheichoi/awesome-sensor-logger/COORDINATES.md

 ### Differences Between iOS and Android
 Due to legacy reasons and backwards compatibility reasons, there are some key differences in interpreting the yaw value:

-- On iOS, north means the _true north_, whereas on Android, it refers to the _magnetic north_.
+1. On iOS, north means the _true north_, whereas on Android, it refers to the _magnetic north_.
 You may have to account for this difference if you are comparing absolute values measured across platforms, though factors such as the accuracy of the magnetometer may outweigh such differences.
-- On iOS, `yaw` increases when you turn counter-clockwise around the `z` axis (as pictured above).
+2. On iOS, `yaw` increases when you turn counterclockwise around the `z` axis (as pictured above).
 On Android, `yaw` increases when you turn clockwise around the `z` axis (opposite to pictured above, i.e. east is +π/2 and west is -π/2).
+3. On iOS, `pitch` decreases as you rotate around the `x` axis clockwise.
+On Android, `pitch` decreases as you rotate around the `x` axis counterclockwise (i.e. tiling the phone's top edge towards you and the phone's bottom edge away from you when you hold your phone normally)

 Further, on Android, there are additional Orientations you can log with various trade-offs.
 See https://github.com/tszheichoi/awesome-sensor-logger/blob/main/ORIENTATION.md.